Challenging today's fast-moving plastic consumerism.

 CES EduPack was used to make an overview of potential materials.
 Stone was shown profitable, with low values for embodied energy and CO2 footprint.
 A material vision was created, identifying its expreriental and technical properties.

 Soapstone (also known as steatite) has been a medium for carving for thousands of years and is today used for large architectural features like fireplaces, floor tiles, and countertops.
 The idea became to use waste or recycled materials from these manufactures and suppliers.

 In this way, if or when the user would like to dispose of their razor, the material could be powdered for an additional use.
-The powder from the manufacturing would also go towards an additional use, creating a no-waste supple chain, and a circular flow for the product lifecycle.
+The powder from the manufacturing would also go towards an additional use, creating a no-waste supply chain, and a circular economy model for the product lifecycle.

-The algorithm aided design tool Grasshopper was used to shape the proposed design.
-Grasshopper is known for creating organic, unique, and natural shapes and surfaces.
-The design vision would then not only be achivied thought the material experience, but also trought the shape of the razor.
+Grasshopper was used to model the proposed design, as it is known for creating organic, unique, and natural shapes and surfaces.
+The design vision would now not only be achivied thought the material experience, but also trought the shape of the razor.

 Each iteration was 3D printed and user tested.
-Improvements were then made based on the feedback.
 The twist in the handle allows the user to place their thumb and middle, ring, and little finer on a flat surface.
 This feature secures the users grip, minimising the risk of the razor slipping, increaseing its safety of use, while still allowing smooth and comfortable manoevering of the razor in the hand, with no sharp edges causing discomfort.

 The stone used for the prototype was sourced in the mountain area Rondane in Norway.
 Knives and sandpaper were used to shape the form after a quick model made of clay and 3D prints.